alovajs/alovajs.github.io/docs/contributing/01-overview.md

 #### Custom request strategy

-Request strategy can help developers write high-performance functions more efficiently.
-Although the official [alova/client](/tutorial/client/strategy) and [alova/server](/tutorial/server/strategy) provide some commonly used request strategies, they are not enough to meet the various request-related business scenarios of developers.
-It is a good choice to customize your own reusable request strategy based on alova.
-You can also publish them to npm for everyone to use.
-Please read [Custom client strategy](/tutorial/advanced/custom/client-strategy) and [Custom server strategy](/tutorial/advanced/custom/server-strategy).
+Request strategies help developers write high-performance features more efficiently.
+The official [alova/client](/tutorial/client/strategy) and [alova/server](/tutorial/server/strategy) provide common strategies, but they may not cover every business scenario.
+Customizing your own reusable strategy on top of alova is a great option, and you can publish it to npm for others to use.
+See [Custom client strategy](/tutorial/advanced/custom/client-strategy) and [Custom server strategy](/tutorial/advanced/custom/server-strategy).

 :::tip Submit your project